hermanzdosilovic/random-open-source-wallpaper/README.md

 3. Copy wallpaper in `public/images` folder.
 Make sure to use nonexistent name.

-4. Add wallpaper name (including extension) at the end of the `@wallpapers` array in [wallpaper.rb](https://github.com/hermanzdosilovic/random-open-source-wallpaper/blob/master/lib/wallpaper.rb) file.
+4. Add wallpaper name (including extension) at the end of the `@wallpapers` class variable in [wallpaper.rb](https://github.com/hermanzdosilovic/random-open-source-wallpaper/blob/master/lib/wallpaper.rb) file.

 5. Commit and push your changes